Swetko/cse573/README.md

 Write a short report (~2 pages) about your findings that should also contain succinct answers to the questions posed below. `Something about the posted here`.

 ## 2. Explore the effects of training settings ##
 Now that everything is set up, you're going to explore how adjusting the training settings affects the model's performance.
-For each of the comparisons listed below you should answer the following questions:
+For each of the comparisons listed below you should provide the following:
-  - How does the training success rate change?
+  - Plots of training success rate vs steps for each run.
-  - How does the test success rate change?
+  - The difference in test success rate between runs.
-  - How does the training time change?
+  - The difference in number of training steps in each run.
   - Explain why the training adjustment results in the changes (or lack thereof) listed above.

 ### 2.1 Number of training scenes ###